Jiteshiyu/Image-gallery-app/README.md

 ## How It Works

 The app is built with React and uses the `useState` hook for managing the state of the image list.

 Here’s a breakdown of its functionality:

-1. Image Upload: Users can enter the URL of an image and upload it by clicking the "Upload Image" button.
-The image is then added to the gallery.
-2. Image Display: Images are displayed in a grid layout using CSS Grid, with responsiveness for different screen sizes.
+1. Image Display: Images are displayed in a grid layout using CSS Grid, with responsiveness for different screen sizes.
-3. Real-Time Updates: Once an image is added, it instantly appears in the gallery without requiring a page refresh.
+2. Real-Time Updates: Once an image is added, it instantly appears in the gallery without requiring a page refresh.
+3. Image Upload: Users can enter the URL of an image and upload it by clicking the "Upload Image" button.

 ## Future Improvements

 - Drag-and-Drop Upload: Allow users to upload images by dragging them into the app.
+- Image Upload via File: Allow users to upload images from their local file system instead of just via URL.
 - Image Deletion: Add functionality to remove images from the gallery.
-- Image Upload via File: Allow users to upload images from their local file system instead of just via URL.

 ## Challenges and Learnings

+- CSS Grid: Learning to implement a responsive grid system that adjusts to various screen sizes.
 - State Management: Using React’s `useState` to dynamically update the list of images and properly re-render the components.
-- CSS Grid: Learning to implement a responsive grid system that adjusts to various screen sizes.
 - Componentization: Structuring the app into reusable components like `Uploader`, `ImageGrid`, and `ImageItem` to maintain clean and maintainable code.

 ## Contributing